binayak316/Inventory-Management-System/README.md

 # Inventory-Management-System
-This is the Final year project for the college
+Yes, Hamro Khata is a web and app-based inventory management system built using Python Django for the backend and Dart Flutter for the frontend.
+It was developed by Binayak Samir and Keshab as a final year college project.